 In this section, we present our empirical strategy for estimating the impact of trade sanctions on North Korea's regional economies.
 Using a Bartik-like measure of regional sanction exposures as treatments we estimate a long-run difference specification by taking the difference in the annual average nighttime luminosity between 2013 and 2019 and regressing the difference on regional sanction exposures.
 This leads to estimating the following equation, where ΔY_n is the six-year difference in the natural log of annual nighttime luminosity of county n and Export Sanction_n and Input Sanction_n are export and intermediate input sanction exposures of county n, respectively.
 We use the county as the unit of analysis because our main treatment variables, export and intermediate input sanction exposures, can only be constructed at the county level given the limited information on firms in North Korea.
-In the estimation, we weigh each observation by the population share of the county in the year 2008 and cluster the standard errors at the county level.17 the markets became one of the main sources of government revenue.
-It is estimated that, as of 2018, there were more than 400 markets across the country.
-In these markets, home-produced goods, goods produced in excess of the government's target production quantity, and foreign goods mostly from China or some smuggled from South Korea are traded.
-A wide range of goods is available, such as agricultural products, food, and manufacturing goods including daily necessities, clothing, household appliances, electronic devices, etc.
+In the estimation, we weigh each observation by the population share of the county in the year 2008 (the most recent year with official population census data) and report hetroskedasticity-robust standard errors.